-Initial THC Recommendations for CHCs packet was issued in 2016 and is explained here.
+The initial THC Recommendations for CHCs packet was issued in 2016.
 The following revised recommendations were shared via the CHC listserv in 2020 to help CHCs resume activity that could be accomplished within social distancing guidelines.
 This revised set of recommendations highlights basic work that CHC chairs can address or delegate to fellow appointees.

 Reach Out to CHC Partners